Tri-Counties Genealogy & History by Joyce M. Tice

 HICKS Colleen A.

-Town of Southport Resident - Was born August 1, 1943 in Elmira, NY, the daughter of the late James R. and Virginia (Cecil) Hicks, passed away peacefully after a brief illness on Saturday, June 21, 2008, at St. Joseph's Hospital at the age of 64.
+Town of Southport Resident - Was born August 1, 1943 in Elmira, NY, the daughter of the late James R. and Virginia (Cecil) Hicks, died peacefully after a brief illness on Saturday, June 21, 2008, at St. Joseph's Hospital at the age of 64.
 Colleen is survived by her loving brothers and sisters-in-law, James R. and Linda Hicks of Lowman, NY, Patrick M. and Elleen Hicks of Elmira, NY; niece, Christine (Kenneth) Pulleyn of Horseheads, NY; nephew, Jonathan (Korey) Hicks of McKinney, TX; great-nieces, April, Kelsey and Caitlyn Pulleyn, great-niece, Olivia Hicks; great-nephew, Jackson Hicks; uncle, Jack (Margaret) Cecil of Greensboro, NC; aunt, Betty (Corbett) Ray of Oakland, CA; along with many special friends and dear friends, Peggy and Tom Perciballi of Horseheads, NY.
 Colleen had a tremendous love for her family especially spending time with her niece, nephew, great-nieces and great-nephew.
 She was a devoted daughter and loving caregiver for her mother, Virginia, and unselfishly gave of herself to care for and tend to all the needs of her beloved mother.
 Her love, care, compassion and acts of kindness never went unnoticed by her brothers and family members.
 She will be deeply missed but never forgotten.
 Family and friends are invited to gather at the Olthof Funeral Home, Inc., 1050 Pennsylvania Ave., Elmira, NY 14904, on Tuesday, June 24, 2008, from 4:00 to 6:00 p.m., with a Memorial Service celebrated by her friend, the Reverend Anne Mowery.
 Interment in St. Peter & Paul's Cemetery will be held at a later date and time to be announced.
 The family will provide their own flowers.
 In lieu of flowers, memorial donations may be directed to the North Chemung UMC Food Pantry, c/o Barbara Burlew, 677 Breesport/North Chemung Road, Lowman, NY 14861.
 Published in the Star-Gazette on 6/23/2008.

 HICKS Colleen A.

-Town of Southport Resident - Passed away peacefully on Saturday, June 21, 2008.
+Town of Southport Resident - died peacefully on Saturday, June 21, 2008.
 Family and friends are invited to attend a Memorial Service to honor Colleen's life on Sunday, August 3, 2008, in the North Chemung United Methodist Church, 677 Breesport - North Chemung Road, North Chemung, NY, at 11:00 a.m.
 Her Pastor and friend, the Reverend Anne Mowrey, will celebrate Colleen's services.
 Arrangements have been entrusted to the Olthof Funeral Home, Inc. Published in the Star-Gazette from 8/1/2008 - 8/2/2008

 HIGGINS Mary A